jgthms/sochi-2014-calendar/README.md

-sochi-2014-calendar
+Sochi 2014 Calendar
 ===================

-A simple calendar for the Sochi 2014 Olympics
+A simple filterable calendar for the Sochi 2014 Olympics.